 By how UNESCO described Wurzburg Residence Palace, it is clear that this palace is one unmissable thing to do or visit in Wurzburg!

 Wurzburg Palace is a large site that’s almost 15 hectares in size.
 There are two main attractions here.
-First is the palace building, second is the promenade.
+The first is the palace building, second is the promenade.

 The palace has two levels with endless beautiful things to see – absolutely wanderlust satisfying.
 The ceiling and walls in Wurzburg Residence Palace are artwork themselves!
 Stuccos and fresco are literally everywhere.